-The Contents of the most ancient MSS, of the Rible.
+The Contents of the most ancient MSS. of the Bible.
 APPEND.
 B. THREE MSS. of the most venerable antiquity, known as the Alexandrine, the Vatican, and the Sinaitic, still remain, which severally contain a very considerable part of the Greek Bible.
-No one of them is absolutely complete; but enough is left of each to indicate within narrow limits its original contents.
+No one of them is absolutely complete ; but enough is left of each to indicate within narrow limits its original contents.
 It is unnecessary to enter into the discussions which have been raised as to their relative age.
-They are all probably older than the first quarter of the fifth century, and certainly no one is earlier than the beginning of the Thus they are living monuments of the ecclesiastical usage of the Christian Church as to the books of Scripture at the time of its first connexion with the Empire.
-They seem, without doubt, to have been designed for public use; and as we look at their pages we are, as it were, transported directly into the presence of the assemblies of Christians who had known something of the terrors of the persecution of Dio-Their evidence consequently has an interest though not an authority greater than that which would attach to the decision of an individual. express, in all probability, a popular and not a critical opinion.
+They are all probably older than the first quarter of the fifth century, and certainly no one is earlier than the beginning of the fourth.
+Thus they are living monuments of the ecclesiastical usage of the Christian Church as to the books of Scripture at the time of its first connexion with the Empire.
+They seem, without doubt, to have been designed for public use; and as we look at their pages we are, as it were, transported directly into the presence of the assemblies of Christians who had known something of the terrors of the persecution of Diocletian.
+Their evidence consequently has an interest though not an authority greater than that which They would attach to the decision of an individual. express, in all probability, a popular and not a critical opinion.
 This indeed appears to follow from their contents.
 Each includes the books of the Apocrypha as well as and among the Canonical Books of the Old Testament; and the two which contain the later books of the New Testament, contain also, as part of the same collection, books which are excluded from our Canon.
 In both respects these earliest Christian Bibles furnish an instructive commentary on the express judgments of the Greek Fathers, and exhibit the practical tendency which exists in every age to retain as sacred APPEND.
 B. every thing which has once been consecrated by custom however partial.
 1. The Alexandrine MS. (Cod.
 A), which is one of 1.
-The Alexathe chief treasures of the British Museum, was pre-andrine MS. sented to Charles I. by the reforming patriarch of Constantinople, Cyril Lucar, in 1628.
+The Alexthe chief treasures of the British Museum, was pre- andrine MS. sented to Charles I. by the reforming patriarch of Constantinople, Cyril Lucar, in 1628.
 The three volumes which contain the Old Testament are nearly complete.
-The fourth, which contains the New Testament, has several considerable lacume.
+The fourth, which contains the New Testament, has several considerable lacunæ.
 The greater part of St Matthew is wanting, and besides this, about two chapters of St John, and eight chapters of 2 Corinthians.
 After the Apocalypse follows in the same hand the first Epistle of Clement, and a fragment of the so-called Second Epistle.
 These, as appears from a table of contents prefixed to the first volume, were designed to form part of 'the New Testament.'
 The table itself will give a complete idea of the substance and arrangement of the MS., which is attributed with good reason to the beginning of the fifth century.
 'The Creation of the World (Genesis).
 The departure from Egypt (Exodus).
+Leviticus.
+Numbers.
+Deuteronomy.
+Joshua the son of Naue.
+Judges.
+Ruth.
+Together eight Books.
+Kingdoms 1 (Samuel 1).
+Kingdoms 2 (Samuel 2).
+Kingdoms 3 (Kings 1).
+Kingdoms 4 (Kings 2).
+Paralipomena, i.e. Supplementary histories, I (Chronicles 1).
+Paralipomena 2 (Chronicles 2).
+Together Six books.
+Prophets 16.
+Osee i.....
+Jeremiah xiv. (i.e. Jeremiah, with Baruch, Lamentations and the Epistle, i.e. Baruch vi.)
+Daniel xvi. (with additions).
+Esther (with additions).
+Tobit.
+Judith.
+APPEND.
+B.